- Emergency Medical Response collects personal, health and sensitive information to help us determine the right care and treatment for you

 How to make a complaint

-If you have a complaint about the management of your privacy, you can make the complaint to any member of your treating team or person in charge of the unit.
+If you have a complaint about the management of your privacy or treatment, you can make the complaint to any member of your treating team or person in charge of the unit.
 Alternatively register your complaint by contacting:

 Emergency Medical Response

 Links and references